miguelpuerto1/random-password-generator/README.md

 # random-password-generator

-password generator in python
+## Purpose
+a random password generator that generates a random password of a certain length

+## Built With
+* Python 3.7.3

-# how to run the code
+## how to run the program

-to run this code go into terminal and type "python3 rand.py" then pick the length of the password you want with a number
+python3 random-password-generator.py in the terminal

+## Website
+N/A

+## Contribution
+Made with ❤️ by Miguel Puerto